 “It is a disappointment to our industry Optus chose to use emotionally manipulative images of kangaroos seeking to escape a bushfire, in an increasingly desperate attempt to stop a competition-enhancing arrangement.
 Such posts have been recognised by the Australian public for exactly what they are: misguided and inappropriate.”

-NBN Co, on the other hand, is concerned about how the network sharing plan could impact their 5G spectrum for fixed wireless broadband services in regional Australia.
+NBN Co, on the other hand, was concerned about how the network sharing plan could impact its 5G spectrum for fixed wireless broadband services in regional Australia.
 NBN doesn’t have phone plans, but it does offer internet in regional Australia on the 5G spectrum.

 “We submit that the ACCC’s assessment should consider Telstra’s ability to enjoy access to TPG’s spectrum for the proposed extensive duration and its impact on the primary market for spectrum (including as a result of its impact on relevant mobile markets),” NBN Co said in its submission.

-Additionally, Aussie Broadband and Kogan have made submissions.
-Aussie isn’t entirely opposed to the network sharing plan, saying that it should be conditional on Telstra to provide open access to network/antenna sharing for potential carriers in the future.
+Additionally, Aussie Broadband and Kogan made submissions.
+Aussie wasn’t entirely opposed to the network sharing plan, saying that it should be conditional on Telstra to provide open access to network and antenna sharing for potential carriers in the future.

-Kogan is in favour of the network sharing plan, considering that it’s a Vodafone MVNO.
+Kogan was in favour of the network-sharing plan, considering that it’s a Vodafone MVNO.

 Anyway.
 We may not have seen the end of the Telstra-TPG regional network-sharing deal.
 No doubt we’ll update this article in the near future.

 This article has been updated since it was first published.

 It’s the most popular NBN speed in Australia for a reason.
 Here are the cheapest plans available.